 Blair Vineyard and Shale Canyon

-These two wineries share a tasting room, making it a nice spot to sit down and do TWO tastings at once, which is exactly what we did.
+These two wineries share a tasting room, making it a nice spot to sit down during your adventures of wine tasting in Carmel, and do TWO tastings at once, which is exactly what we did.
 Initially I had only planned to taste Shale Canyon since there were a few more reds on its tasting flight – Cabernet Franc, Cabernet Sauvignon, Merlot, Chardonnay, Syrah.
 However, after sipping a friend’s glass of Blair, I had to do both and I’m glad I did.

 Blair is Monterey County’s newest artisan label, focusing on limited releases of single vineyard Pinot Noir, Pinot Gris and Chardonnay from the Arroyo Seco appellation.
 Blair Vineyard started producing its own wines in 2007 and they’re already winning awards – a lot of awards.
 This had to be my favorite tasting room along the Wine Walk.
 Not just because of the wines but because we had the chance to chat with Jeffery Blair, owner and winemaker.
 I learned more about wines in Monterey County than I had anticipated, all while being entertained by his family stories about growing up on the vineyard.